Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Discussion

-where $d$ is the gap size, and using the fitted value of $\beta = 96.3$, we obtain $E_{macro} = 112$ MV/m, below the value where the first BDs occurred ($E_{macro} = 140$ MV/m).
-We conclude that using just HV pulses, the surface was conditioned to a much higher field value than indicated by the field emission scan.
-In fact, soon after the BDs started to occur, the field holding diminished somewhat, staying at around 120 MV/m level.
-This effect of deconditioning has been observed before, but is not yet fully understood.
+where $d$ is the gap size, and using the fitted value of $\beta = 96.3$, we obtain $E_{macro} = 112$~MV/m, below the value where the first BDs occurred ($E_{macro} = 140$~MV/m).
+This observation suggests that conditioning might be achieved even with HV pulsing without breakdowns.
+However, this calls for future systematic study, varying the conditioning procedure and stages.
+After the onset of BDs, the field holding slightly decreased and remained at around 120 MV/m.
+This deconditioning effect has been observed previously, but its underlying causes remain unclear.